Moneything Peer To Peer Lending Review

 ** Moneything review updated October 12th, 2017 **

-Read my comprehensive unbiased Moneything review highlighting my experiences after 18 months of lending.
+Read my comprehensive unbiased Moneything review highlighting my experiences after more than two years of lending.
 See why it remains one of my top peer to peer lending choices.

 Would I recommend dipping your toes in the Moneything waters?
 Absolutely, once you know the risks and understand the feast or famine that accompanies peer to peer lending.
-Moneything is a smaller platform with a growing £33m+ loan book.
-Moneything pays lenders 10-14% annual returns but new loans can be infrequent so patience is needed to build a diversified loan portfolio.
-If you’re patient, you’ll be rewarded with great returns from a company with zero defaults amd great customer service, Moneything is a great choice.
+Moneything is a smaller platform with a growing loan book.
+Moneything pays lenders 10-14% annual returns on loans secured by cars, property and rolling asset groups.
+For lenders’ who are willing to take risk for higher returns from ac company with zero defaults amd great customer service, Moneything is a great choice.

 My annual rate of return: 11.4% Net return after bad debt and fees but before tax)